 So, apparently I’m not the only one with zucchini on the brain right now.
-Just as I was starting my zucchini fest, I saw this recipe on Recipe Girl.
+Just as I was starting my zucchini fest, I saw this recipe for Zucchini-Chocolate Chip Muffins on Recipe Girl.
 Since I had plenty of zucchini, I decided to give them a try.

 Now, I also followed the “fill the muffin 2/3 full of batter rule” and I got 18 muffins from this recipe.
 Next time, I’ll try to fill 12 and see if the muffins get fuller.
 Anyway to show the difference between my first attempt and second attempt at this muffins, I have posted pictures of both.
 The first picture is the first attempt.
 Notice the difference.
 The second attempt is fluffier, fuller muffin.

 - UNBLEACHED ALL-PURPOSE FLOUR

 - WALNUTS (OPTIONAL, I DIDN’T DO THE NUTS)